Table of Contents

 Obtain a Federal EIN (Employer Identification Number) from the Internal Revenue Service.
 If you are a sole proprietor, you use your Social Security Number.

-If you have employees, obtain a certificate of workers compensation insurance with DOPL as certificate holder.
+If you have employees, obtain a certificate of workers compensation insurance with DOPL as certificate holder, a state withholding tax registration from the Utah State Tax Commission, and obtain an unemployment registration from the Utah Department of Workforce Services.

 Meet the experience and exam requirements.